Over 70 Singapore Airshow exhibitors have pulled out, public tickets limited: organizer

 He said the number of aircraft on static display would be lower than in 2018, but around 40 to 45 were still expected.

+The show is requiring temperature checks on arrival and is discouraging attendees from shaking hands as part of enhanced health measures to protect against the virus, Leck said.

+There have been 40 confirmed coronavirus cases in Singapore, which on Friday raised the threat level from the epidemic to the same put in place during the 2003 Severe Acute Respiratory System outbreak.

-Reporting by Jamie Freed; Editing by Richard Chang
+Reporting by Jamie Freed; Editing by Richard Chang and David Gregorio